JuntaoDong/visionOS-from-zero/README.md

   - Spaces: It's a dedicated full space, where your app's windows, volumes, and 3D objects are the only ones appearing across the view.
 There are two ways to use a Space:
     - Passthrough mode: Gound content in the real world and keep people connected with their surroundings.
     - Fully-immersive mode: Fill up the entire field of view.

+### Priciples of spatial design
+- Worth revisiting, many new design concepts comparing to screen-based design.